PRODYNA/deployment-overview/README.md

       - name: Deployment overview
         uses: prodyna/deployment-overview@v0.3
         with:
+          # The organization to query
           organization: prodyna-yasm
+          # A comma separated list of repositories to query
           repositories: yasm-backend,yasm-frontend,yasmctl,yasm-proxy-odbc,yasm-integration,yasm-geocoding,yasm-data,yasm-gotenberg
+          # The comma separated list of environments that every repository should have
           environments: dev,staging,prod
+          # A comma separated list of links to the environments
           environment-links: https://dev-yasm.prodyna.com,https://staging-yasm.prodyna.com,https://yasm.prodyna.com
+          # 0=info, 1=debug
           verbose: 1
+          # The GitHub Personal Access Token (PAT)
           github-token: ${{ secrets.OVERVIEW_GITHUB_TOKEN }}
+          # The title for the status page
           title: "YASM Deployment Overview"
+          # The target json file that is written
           target-json-File: profile/deployment-overview.json
+          # The target md file that is written
           target-md-ile: profile/README.md
+          # template-file: set only if you have an own one, otherwise remove this entry to take the default one
           template-file: template/default.md

       # Push the generated files